 The key to setting up any testing program is to ensure that no biases are introduced.
 It’s crucial to test with a clean framework where the treatment and control sets of users are comparable.
 Without introducing comparable audiences, the test will not reflect valid and reliable results.
+This is where incremental lift testing comes in.

 When most people think of randomized controlled experiments, clinical trials, in which one group receives drug treatment and another group receives a placebo, come to mind.
 This type of experiment is very common in medical trials, where the goal is to understand whether or not a newly discovered medication is effective.